Amazon used an algorithm to essentially raise prices on other sites, the FTC says

 The FTC and 17 states sued Amazon in September alleging the company was abusing its position in the marketplace to inflate prices on and off its platform, overcharge sellers and stifle competition.
 Amazon is accused of violating federal and state antitrust laws, but the company has responded with a full-throated defense of its business practices.

-The FTC's excerpts say the tool - codenamed “Project Nessie” - has been used by Amazon to pinpoint products that will allow it to rake in more cash.
+The FTC's excerpts say the tool — codenamed “Project Nessie” — has been used by Amazon to pinpoint products that will allow it to rake in more cash.
 The company used it to predict where it can raise prices and have other shopping sites follow suit.
-Amazon activated the algorithm to raise prices on some products, and when other sites followed its lead, it kept the elevated prices in place, the agency said.
-The use of Nessie has generated more than $1 billion in excess profits for Amazon, according to the FTC.
+Amazon activated the algorithm to raise prices on some products, and when others followed its lead, it kept the elevated prices in place, the agency said.
+Using Nessie has generated more than $1 billion in excess profits for Amazon, according to the FTC.

-“Aware of the public fallout it risks, Amazon has turned Project Nessie off during periods of heightened outside scrutiny and then back on when it thinks that no one is watching,” the complaint said.